Skip to main content

 Source: Global Firepower 2026

 India's conventional superiority is exactly why Pakistan relies on nuclear weapons — and specifically tactical nuclear weapons — as an equalizer.
 Pakistan's nuclear doctrine is explicitly designed to offset India's growing conventional advantage.
-As India's defense budget expands (7x larger than Pakistan's) and India acquires advanced platforms like the Rafale fighter and S-400 air defense system, Pakistan's nuclear dependence deepens.
+As India's defense budget expands and India acquires advanced platforms like the Rafale fighter and S-400 air defense system, Pakistan's nuclear dependence deepens.

 The Nuclear Triad Race